The listings featured on this site are from companies from which this site receives compensation. Read the

 43. Food Hunger Is Highest in Africa

-Undernourishment and food insecurity are higher in Africa than in any other region of the world.
-More than 19% of people in Africa are malnourished and don’t have access to food, which is more than twice the world average of 8.9%.
+Africa faces a higher prevalence of undernourishment and food insecurity compared to any other region in the world.
+Over 19% of the population in Africa experiences malnutrition and lacks access to sufficient food, which is more than twice the global average of 8.9%.

-With the majority of food waste in underdeveloped countries occurring at food production and harvest, many people in Africa don’t even get access to food before it’s wasted.
-A lack of quality infrastructure and efficient farming practices are a huge part of the problem.
+Unfortunately, a significant portion of food waste in underdeveloped countries, including Africa, occurs at the production and harvest stages.
+This means that many people in Africa don’t even have the opportunity to access food before it’s wasted.
+The lack of reliable infrastructure and efficient farming practices are a huge part of this issue, posing significant challenges to addressing food security in the region.

 44. Food Insecurity Is Growing in the US